zidansken/jenkins-workshop/README.md

 ### 2. Running a maven test

 * Click on the `Back to Project` button, and go in and `Configure` the job again.
-* Under the `Build` section, add an `Invoke top-level Maven targets` step and write `test` in it.
+* Under the `Build` section, add an `Execute Shell` step and write `docker run -i --rm --name my-maven-project -v "$PWD":/usr/src/mymaven -w /usr/src/mymaven maven:3-jdk-8 mvn test` in it.
 That will trigger the maven test goal on the project, compiling the java code and running the unit tests.
 * Click save, and build now once more.
 * Go into the console output like last time, and see that maven now actually runs your tests.